Skip to main content

 We Are The Difference

-Location: Level 200 walkway headed towards the Children's Library
+Location: 2nd floor walkway headed towards the Children's Library

 "We Are the Difference" is a mural made by Farmington Junior High ninth grade art club students.
 The students were mentored by their art educator Gretchen Wilkes and internationally known mural artist Octavio Logo.

-"Voyage of Lost Keys" is a way to imagine a mass migration – a way to think about people who have lost their homes and their place in the world as still being somehow connected to each other.
+I built a larger version of the key to my grandfather's house out of clay, then cast it in plaster as a model.
+This was the first key I made for this piece.
+"Voyage of Lost Keys" is a way to imagine a mass migration — a way to think about people who have lost their homes and their place in the world as still being somehow connected to each other."

 Undine